cseshubhamsinghal/Algorithmic-Trading/README.md

 Also, Platforms like Quantopian to be used in order to perform back testing in a more precise and effective manner.

 # METHODOLOGY
--Retrieving the tickers of S&P Company
+- Retrieving the tickers of S&P Company

--Fetch the data of stock from yahoo finance
+- Fetch the data of stock from yahoo finance

--Compiling data of S&P 500 Company
+- Compiling data of S&P 500 Company

+- Visualize the correlation matrix of S&P 500 companies

+- Preparing data for learning algorithms

+- Training and testing of classifiers